Our advice for clinicians on the coronavirus is here.

 If you are a member of the public looking for information and advice about coronavirus (COVID-19), including information about the COVID-19 vaccine, go to the NHS website.
 You can also find guidance and support on the GOV.UK website.

-The fourth annual report of the National Statistics on waiting times for suspected and diagnosed cancer patients in the English NHS produced by NHS England was released on 19th July 2013 according to the arrangements approved by the UK Statistics Authority.
-The report contains a summary of the published quarterly statistics in 2012-13.
+The latest annual statistics on waiting times for suspected and diagnosed cancer patients accessing NHS services was released on 25 July 2014 by NHS England according to the arrangements approved by the UK Statistics Authority.

 The key points from the annual report are: